vladimir-vovk/docker-openvpn-manual/README.md

 ```
 systemctl enable docker.openvpn
 ```
-To check all docker container:
+To check all Docker containers:
 ```
 docker ps -a
 ```